Luweero Secondary School: Field work and study trips

-Guidance and Counseling
+Guidance and counseling

 It is every teachers role to guide and counsel students.
 Students are guided in their curricular and co-curricular activities.
 Students who have different forms of challenges are also counseled.
 This helps them to overcome hard times when they cannot stand on their own.
 In so doing students are enabled to stay in school and learn effectively.

-Community Outreach Programmes
+Community outreach programmes

 The staff and students participate in activities and create a close relationship with the surrounding community.
 The patriotic club offered to clean Kasana town market and the cleaning was done communally with the local population such activities create a strong bond between the community and the school hence school community relations.

-Inducting New Staff and Students
+Inducting new staff and students

 The newly recruited teachers are inducted to get into the school system by the Dean of Studies, Semambo Joseph.
 The old staff also helped the new members to become conversant with the system.

 Prefects play an active role in helping the new students becoming adopted to the new environments.

 Set of school rules and regulations are usually handed over to the newcomers who are encouraged to read, understand and sign them.

 Student counselors do help their fellow students to keep on the right track.